R552-beep/CV/README.md

 ## Soft Skills

 #### Communication
 It is an essential skill in any profession.
 In my previous role, I have effectively communicated, advocated and negotiated with a broad range of stakeholders, customers & marketing team.
 In addition, I have worked on complex projects where there were delays and land issues on a large scale, including a written update to my customers & detailed report to the head of sales with strategies to overcome the problem.
 These skills have proven helpful in the Makers Academy team projects, especially when coding in a pair.
 You must not only confidently express your ideas regarding a project but also listen carefully to others.
+This has developed my ability to solve problems collaboratively and further enhanced my communicative style.
+When working within a group or pairing environment, I can effectively articulate project needs and resolve challenges.

 #### Critical Thinker
 One key aspect of working as a software developer that I love is: problem solving.
 My background in sales helped me to develop the skills that I need to be capable of being assertive and delivering solutions to problems.
 I have found coding to help improve my logical reasoning and decision making abilities.